 The Jollibee Group entered into commercial property leases for its investment property units and various sublease agreements.
 Noncancellable periods of the lease range from 3 to 20 years, mostly containing renewal options.
 All leases include a clause to enable upward revision of the rent charges on an annual basis based on prevailing market conditions.
-Rent income in accordance with the terms of the lease agreements amounted to ₱94.6 million, ₱100.3 million and ₱77.5 million in 2011, 2010 and 2009, respectively.
+Rent income in accordance with the terms of the lease agreements amounted to \$\mathbb{P}23.5\$ million and \$\mathbb{P}22.3\$ million for the three months ended March 31, 2012 and 2011, respectively.